BerriAI/litellm/docs/my-website/docs/proxy/access_control.md

   - `proxy_admin_viewer`: can login, view all keys, view all spend. **Cannot** create/delete keys, add new users.

 **Organization Roles**
-  - `organization_admin`: admin over the organization.
+  - `org_admin`: admin over the organization.
 Can create teams and users within their organization

 **Internal User Roles**
   - `internal_user`: can login, view/create/delete their own keys, view their spend. **Cannot** add new users.